robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 adds - I think if we need to save space we could cut it\]**

-In long-lived species, social phenotypes can change over their lifetimes in ways that can have affect fitness (Berger et al., 2015; Brent et al., 2017).
-These findings highlight the necessity to carefully consider the temporal scale that is meaningful for the proposed hypotheses, especially for understanding the relationship between an individuals social phenotypes and fitness.
+In long-lived species, social phenotypes can change over their lifetimes in ways that can affect fitness (Berger et al., 2015; Brent et al., 2017).
+These findings highlight the necessity to carefully consider the temporal scale that is meaningful for the proposed hypotheses, especially for understanding the relationship between an individuals social phenotype and fitness.
 Further complicating the issue, social phenotypes can change over stages of ontogeny, although it is important to note that individuals progress through development at different rates (Tarka, Guenther, Niemelä, Nakagawa, & Noble, 2018).
 This variation can